Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-For two decades the floppy disk was how data left the computer.
+IBM introduced the floppy disk in 1971 — the 8-inch 23FD, nicknamed the “Minnow” — and for two decades after it was how data left the computer.
 You saved your work to a thin magnetic disc in a plastic sleeve, slid it into your pocket, and carried your files to another machine — software shipped on them, students handed in essays on them, whole companies ran on shoeboxes of them.
 At the mid-1990s peak some five billion were in circulation.

 Then storage outgrew it on every axis at once.
 A single CD held hundreds of floppies’ worth of data; a USB flash drive held thousands and never wore out; the cloud meant you didn’t carry files at all.
 Capacities that once seemed generous — 1.44 megabytes — became smaller than a single photograph.
 Sony, the last major manufacturer, stopped making 3.5-inch floppies in 2011.
 The disk itself is gone, but it achieved a strange immortality: it survives as the “Save” icon on screens everywhere, a picture of an object that a whole generation has tapped a thousand times and never once held.